 The Economic Development Advisory Committee (EDAC) coordinates with local business organizations, state agencies and the Regional Planning Commission to effectively promote Warner as a strong, viable community in which businesses can expand and prosper.
 The addition of Warner Public Market offers fresh local produce, dairy, meat and groceries alongside sustainably sourced household goods, an herbal apothecary and handmade art and craft.
 Warner Connects and MainStreet Warner, Inc., provide food and goods to residents during challenging COVID-19 times.
 The expansion of an addition to MadgeTech, Inc. demonstrates the potential vitality of high-tech commercial development in Warner.
+Exit 9 businesses are growing with a new retail space under construction and Dunkin Donuts moving from the Irving station to a new building.
+Looking forward, three new restaurants are either opened or soon-to-be open in 2021, Café One East, The Kitchen, and Reeds North all located in the Warner Village District, convenient for foot traffic and visitors to town.

-The Board of Selectmen with assistance from other Town committees and dedicated volunteers will continue to improve the economic and job potential for the citizens of Warner while preserving the special quality of life enjoyed by all who call Warner 'Home'.
+The Board of Selectmen, with assistance from other Town committees and dedicated volunteers, will continue to improve the economic and job potential for the citizens of Warner while preserving the special quality of life enjoyed by all who call Warner 'Home.